Campus Residents: Network & Internet

 - Change the settings in the P2P application preferences to limit the number of files that it can upload or download at any given time, or set a bandwidth usage limit of not more than 256 kbps.

-- Try to limit your intentional downloading at peak times; for example, streaming Internet radio consumes bandwidth—depending on the source, it may only take 8 or so individuals listening to Internet radio stations to consume an entire T1 line!
+- Try to limit your intentional downloading at peak times; for example, streaming Internet radio or watching movies consumes a significant bandwidth —depending on the source, it may only take a few individuals to consume an entire internet circuit!

 - Make sure that other 'Server' features on your computer or devices are turned off.
 This includes sharing your iTunes library, file sharing, printer sharing, etc. Some of these P2P apps also have a tendency to turn sharing features back on after an update, which can result in your sharing files without your knowledge.